SMTG-Bham/doped/docs/Tips.rst

-In ``doped``, this eigenvalue analysis is performed automatically, and shallow/unstable defect charge states can be omitted from plotting and analysis using the ``unstable_entries`` argument and/or ``DefectThermodynamics.prune_to_stable_entries()`` method.
+In ``doped``, this eigenvalue analysis is performed automatically, and shallow/unstable defect charge states can be omitted from plotting and analysis using the ``unstable_entries`` argument and/or the :class:`~doped.thermodynamics.DefectThermodynamics` :meth:`~doped.thermodynamics.DefectThermodynamics.prune_to_stable_entries` method.
 By default, parsed defect entries which are detected to be shallow ('perturbed host') states and unstable for Fermi levels in the band gap are omitted from plotting for clarity & accuracy.

 Density of States (DOS) Calculations
 ------------------------------------